-Lough Erne: Police called to 'large incident' in Fermanagh
+Lough Erne Resort: Five injured during 'large incident' in Fermanagh

 - Published

-Police are at the scene of a large-scale altercation in the Lough Shore Road area of Enniskillen, County Fermanagh.
+Five people have been injured following a large-scale altercation in the Lough Shore Road area of Enniskillen, County Fermanagh.

 The incident is understood to have taken place at the Lough Erne resort.

-Ambulances and paramedics are also in attendance.
+Police and paramedics are in attendance at the scene.

-Officers were alerted to the incident when they were called to the area following reports of a disturbance on Sunday afternoon.
+Officers were alerted to the incident when they were called to the area after reports of a disturbance at about 13.15 GMT on Sunday.

+Northern Ireland Ambulance Service (NIAS) said five patients were taken to South West Acute Hospital following the incident.

 One Twitter user said guests had been unable to check in for a time.
 The resort has been contacted for comment.